saiboxx/ml-showcases/neural-from-scratch/README.md

 The repository comes with two examples that can be produced by ```make moons``` and ```make circles```.
 The plot shows the training progress and the resulting decision boundary.

-Further experiments were done by using the classic *MNIST* dataset with Cross Entropy and Softmax.
+Further experiments were done by using the classic *MNIST* dataset with Cross Entropy and Softmax, e.g. the following graph is a result from massive overfitting on the training data.
-A better result is expected when tuning hyperparameters or using a larger net.

 <p align="center">
 <img src="media/mnist_classification.png">